dhruv-pharasi/Autoencoders/README.md

 2. **Upload the Jupyter notebook to Google Colab**

-3. **Run the Jupyter Notebook:**
+3. **Run the Jupyter Notebook**

 ## Results

-The trained autoencoders reconstruct images from the FashionMNIST dataset with varying levels of accuracy, depending on the architecture:
-- **CNN-based autoencoder** achieves better reconstruction quality compared to the feedforward autoencoder.
+The trained autoencoders reconstruct images from the FashionMNIST test dataset with varying levels of accuracy, depending on the architecture.
+The **CNN-based autoencoder** achieves better reconstruction quality compared to the feedforward autoencoder.

 ### Performance Comparison (Pixel-by-Pixel Loss)
 To evaluate the reconstruction performance, we calculate the pixel-by-pixel loss between the original and reconstructed images.
 The loss function used is **Mean Absolute Error (MAE)**, which measures the average difference between the original pixel values and the reconstructed pixel values.